 Based in Hong Kong, Statrys supports 11 currencies in its business account for a flat monthly fee of HKD88.
-You can send and receive international payments at flat rates (HKD55 to receive, HKD75 to send), you can create a virtual IBAN account for EU payments, and you can link your account to online marketplaces.
+You can send and receive international payments at flat rates (HKD55 to receive, HKD75 to send) and you can link your account to online marketplaces.
 Our FX fees are as low as 0.1%, with rates based on real-time mid-market rates for currency conversions, and you can choose a spot or forward FX rate.

 You also get physical and virtual payment cards with Statrys, and every customer gets a dedicated account manager for support who will respond in minutes, not days.
 We pride ourselves on our customer support and our transparent pricing.

 We do our best to provide all of the information we can find and present it succinctly in our articles, to save you the leg work.
 If you think we missed something about Tide, send us a message and we will endeavor to make this article even more comprehensive.

 This review is based on information available on the Tide UK website as of January 2023.